aspirlidaki/privacyguard/README.md

 The accidental exposure of sensitive data within source code repositories constitutes a critical security risk.
 Hardcoded credentials, API keys, and PII may lead to unauthorized access, data breaches, and regulatory non-compliance.
 Static Application Security Testing (SAST) tools provide an effective method for identifying such risks early in the development lifecycle.

-PrivacyGuard Pro addresses this problem by offering an extensible and automated scanning solution capable of detecting both known and unknown secret patterns, with particular emphasis on PII validation and entropy-based analysis.
+PrivacyGuard  addresses this problem by offering an extensible and automated scanning solution capable of detecting both known and unknown secret patterns, with particular emphasis on PII validation and entropy-based analysis.

 ---

 ## 2. System Overview

-PrivacyGuard Pro performs recursive directory scanning and analyzes source files using a modular detection architecture.
+PrivacyGuard  performs recursive directory scanning and analyzes source files using a modular detection architecture.
 The system is implemented in Python and is designed to be lightweight, extensible, and suitable for integration into CI/CD pipelines.

 ---